Erectile Dysfunction: Frequently Asked Questions About Erectile Dysfunction

 By reducing your risk factors for heart disease, such as getting to or maintaining a desirable weight, eating a healthy diet, quitting smoking, drinking less or no alcohol, keeping your cholesterol and blood pressure at goal, and getting more physical activity, you will also be reducing your risk factors for ED .

 There are many different ways ED can be treated, including: oral medications, sex therapy, penile injections and surgery.
 Each type of treatment has its own advantages and disadvantages.
 Talk to your doctor to determine the best treatment for you.

 5. How Successful Are Medications Such as Viagra at Treating ED in Diabetics?

-Medications such as Viagra are generally successful therapy for erectile dysfunction in about 60%-70% of men, with a minimum of side effects.
+Medications such as sildenafil citrate (Viagra), tadalafil (Cialis), vardenafil (Levitra, Staxyn) or avanafil (Stendra) are often successful therapy for erectile dysfunction in men, with a minimum of side effects.

 6. Does Insurance Cover ED Treatment?